CS180-022-2/Project_5/README.md

 ### AccountMenuFrame Class
 #### Description
+This is a class representing the frame that gives users the option to either edit, or delete their accounts.
+The above mentioned functions are accessed through the use of buttons.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers